sanikant20/videoTube-Server/Readme.md

 <h1>Backend Production Level Learning - NodeJS </h1>

 <h3>Overview</h3>

 This repository contains the source code for a nodejs backend project.
 The project is designed to demonstrate the use of nodejs and expressjs for building a scalable and secure web application.

+You have to initilize the `.env` file in the root directory by yourself manually.

 The project is organized into the following modules: